ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Intune | Enabled | Intune management functions cannot be disabled when a device is enrolled in Intune and Azure AD.
-WinRM | Enabled | To meet operating support requirements for the Agency.<br>Consideration should be made to harden the use of WinRM in the agency environment to increase the security of Windows 10 endpoints.
+WinRM | Enabled | To meet operating support requirements for the Agency.
+Consideration should be made to harden the use of WinRM in the agency environment to increase the security of Windows 10 endpoints.
-Windows Remote Assistance | Disabled | Aligns with Windows 10 1909 hardening guide and reduces the attack surfice.
+Windows Remote Assistance | Disabled | Aligns with Windows 10 1909 hardening guide and reduces the attack surface.
-Remote Desktop | Enabled | To meet operating support requirements for the Agency.<br>Access is granted via Active Directory Groups.
+Remote Desktop | Enabled | To meet operating support requirements for the Agency.
+Access is granted via Active Directory Groups.
 Remote Desktop Client | Enabled | Remote Desktop will be enabled for Windows 10 devices.
 Remote Control via Teams | Enabled | Users can share the desktop within the Microsoft Teams application.